SakoDroid/telego/README.md

 ### **Receiving updates**
 #### **Handlers**

 You can use handlers for routing text messages.
-You specify a function and everytime a text message is received which the handler's regex matches with the text, the specified function will be called.
+You specify a function and every time a text message is received which the handler's regex matches with the text, the specified function will be called.
 Function format should be like this `exampleFunction(*objs.Update)`.
-To add a handler you sipmly call `AddHandler(pattern string, handler func(*objs.Update), chatTypes ...string)`.
+To add a handler you simply call `AddHandler(pattern string, handler func(*objs.Update), chatTypes ...string)`.
 Arguments :
 1. "Pattern" is the regex pattern which will be matched against the received text message.
 2. "chatType" : is a string array containing chat types which the handler will act on.
 It can be "private","group","supergroup","channel" and "all".
 3. "handler" : is the function that will be called.